 The Messenger of Allah (SAW) was praying and he was carrying Umaamah the daughter of Zainab, the daughter of the Messenger of Allah.
 When he prostrated, he put her down, and when he stood, he carried her (on his neck).
 (Bukhari and Muslim)

-The Prophet (SAW) did not find children to be a hindrance to his prayers; he showed much compassion and gentleness to them.
-Reported by Ibn Khuzaimah and Baihaqi,
+The Prophet SAW did not find children to be a hindrance to his prayers, rather he showed much compassion and gentleness to them.

 "He (the Prophet (SAW)) was praying.
 When he performed sajdah, Hasan and Hussein jumped onto his back.
 When the people tried to stop them, he gestured them to leave the two alone.
 After offering his prayer, he placed them in his lap and said, 'Whoever loves me should love these two.'"

-These Hadith make a parent feel better about praying with little ones around, especially when they're trying to climb, hang and do gymnastics as you perform your salah positions.
+These Hadith make a parent feel better about praying with little ones around, especially when they're trying to climb, hang, and perform gymnastics as you perform your salah positions.
 Just keep in mind our beloved Prophet's SAW outstanding patience with children during salah when you feel your irritation rising by your children’s constant disruption.

-It is also paramount to leave your children with a beautiful feeling about salah.
-This is the time to be your most compassionate and endearing, so your kids will retain positive memories of salah, instead of associating it with a time to be scolded and told to go away.
+It is also paramount to leave children with a beautiful feeling about salah.
+This is the time for us to be the most compassionate and endearing towards them.
+In this way, our kids will retain positive memories of salah, instead of associating it with a time to be scolded and told to go away.